-You can monitor Veeam Backup Agent for Windows and Veeam Backup Agent for Linux jobs managed by Veeam Backup & Replication servers that you monitor in Veeam ONE, as well as backup copy jobs that archive backups created with Veeam Backup Agent for Windows, Veeam Agent for Linux, Veeam Agent for Mac and Veeam Agent for Unix.
+Veeam ONE Client allows you to track Veeam Agent for Windows, Veeam Agent for Linux jobs managed by Veeam Backup & Replication servers connected to Veeam ONE, as well as backup copy jobs that archive backups created with Veeam Agent for Windows, Veeam Agent for Linux, Veeam Agent for Mac and Veeam Agent for Unix.

-You can track real-time job statistics at different levels of your backup infrastructure:
+You can view real-time job statistics at different levels of your backup infrastructure:

 - Jobs managed by a specific backup server